 Finally, Tracy squadron won this battle followed by Jolliet, Richelieu and Iberville.

-This night was a very rewarding experience for the ocdts and could not have been possible without the language teachers who organised the battle and the generous donation of the RMC Foundation.
+This night was a very rewarding experience for the OCdts and could not have been possible without the language teachers who organized the battle and the generous donation of the RMC Foundation.